scrabbletank/farhome-rules/rulesdoc.md

 You create an illusory landscape covering a 10x10x10 tile area.
 The illusion can change the look, smell, sounds and temperature of the area.
 All effects happen in the creatures mind and have no effect on the creature themselves.
 The illusion covers the landscape, you may extend the illusion up to 6 inches from a surface with no ill effects, creatures will believe they are interacting with the illusion.

 You may cast the illusion over a cliff or gap, for example creating a bridge over a a ravine.
 A creature falling from your illusion makes a Willpower save vs your spellcasting, on fail they rationalize a reason for the outcome.
 Similarly you may create an illusion of something inside the space (eg: creating an illusion of a tower in a flat meadow), with the creature making a Willpower save when attempting to interact with it.

 A creature attempting to perceive the illusion must make a perception check against your spellcasting, on success they see the illusion for what it is.

 For every level above 5th you may extend the illusory space by another 10x10x10 area.

 ___
+#### Instant Fortification
+*5th Level*
+- **Casting Time:** 11 AP
+- **Range:** 5
+- **Duration:** 1 hour, concentration

+You conjure fortifications of your design within a 5x5 tile area, extending 3 tiles high.
+The fortifications can be any shape, being made of shimmering bricks that sheds dim light over 2 tiles.
+The fortification can have multiple floors, stairs, ladders and doors, but cannot have complex structures such as a portcullis, draw bridge, or traps.
+It must contain at least one entrance, such as a door or gap 1 tile wide.
+Each tile square can be destroyed by taking a single wound in damage, or having more than 2000 lbs of weight.
+The structure does not obey gravity and will not collapse if sections are destroyed.
+The fortifications have resistance to all damage except Force damage.

+This spell may be cast on existing fortifications, granting them the light and resistance effects, but not conjuring any new structures.
+If cast in this way the area effected is doubled on each side, covering an area 4 times as large.

+You may give the walls up to resistance 3, with a minimum of 1.
+Make a spellcasting roll adding 2 Terrible die per level of resistance, conjuring the fortifications on success.

+For every level above the 5th you create an additional 5x5 area which must share a side with the existing fortifications.

+___
 #### Open Warren